Short overview of some football issues and the peer assignment

 Some football clubs have started to introduce a living wage but a huge discrepancy in football wealth exists between different European countries

-In 2014 BT/BSkyB signed a £5 billion plus deal with the English Premier League but how much of this will find its way into grassroots soccer remains unanswered
+In 2014 BT/BSkyB signed a £5 billion plus deal with the English Premier League but how much of this will find its way into grassroots football remains unanswered

 This week covers, in some detail, football finances, issues of ownership and fair play and the question of football governance.
 Different models of club ownership are considered.